SSDAsim/angular-course-maxschwarz/15-code-splitting-and-defferable-views/04-deferrable-views-starting-project/notes.md

 ### 302. Implementing Route-based Lazy Loading

 Lazy loading simply means *do not load all the code at once* rather *load the code when needed*.
 User might does not want to see tasks of all users so it makes no sense to load the code of fetching all the tasks at once. when we use `import { ... } from '...';` statements, we are actually doing *eager loading*.
-To implement *Lazy Loadin* using *route*:
+To implement *Lazy Loading* using *route*:
 ```typescript
 {
   path: 'tasks', // <your-domain>/users/<uid>/tasks